on April 29, 2021 (last modified on May 13, 2022) • 17 minute read

 “The term conversion rate is commonly used to describe how well a sales team is doing,” says Damien Knight of Workever.
 “It’s a great place to start if you want to get a general sense of how successful your sales process is.

 While conversion rate is just one aspect of the productivity scale, measuring the number of opportunities generated at each point of the sales funnel will help you see where improvements in the sales team’s output can be made more easily.”
+You can measure this using a sales funnel dashboard.

 Daniel Velez Vasquez of Home Security adds, “Conversion rate is one of the most important sales productivity indicators to measure employees’ direct performance employees direct performance.
 It indicates the number of opportunities a professional had and which ones were used – that is, how many sales were closed.